The Cost of Non-Compliance: DPDP Penalty Structure Explained

 They existed on paper.

-For the first time, Indian law attaches a real financial cost to treating personal data casually.
+For the first time, Indian law places a direct financial cost on treating personal data casually.

 Why the DPDP Penalty Framework Matters

-Until now, many organizations treated data protection as a checkbox exercise because the downside of getting it wrong was limited.
-The DPDP Act removes that comfort.
+Until now, many organizations approached data protection as a compliance checkbox.
+This approach survived because the downside of getting things wrong was limited.
+However, the DPDP Act removes that comfort entirely.

-• Scale with the nature of the violation
+• Scale with the nature and impact of the violation

-The DPDP Act does not operate on a fixed “one violation, one fine” model.
+Unlike older regulatory models, the DPDP Act does not follow a fixed “one violation, one fine” structure.

 • Whether the failure was negligent or intentional